rfay/localdev.foundation/README.md

 # localdev.foundation
-Official website for the Localdev Foundation, developer of [DDEV](https://ddev.readthedocs.io).
+Official website for the Localdev Foundation, a Colorado (USA) nonprofit corporation, developer of [DDEV](https://ddev.readthedocs.io).

 ## DDEV Support and User-Contributed Documentation